mauriciomem/kube-the-hard-way-aws/docs/11-tls-bootstrapping.md

 In the previous step we configured a worker node by
 - Creating a set of key pairs for the worker node by ourself
 - Getting them signed by the CA by ourself
-- Creating a kube-config file using this certificate by ourself
+- Creating a *kubeconfig* file using this certificate by ourself
 - Everytime the certificate expires we must follow the same process of updating the certificate by ourself

 This is not a practical approach when you have 1000s of nodes in the cluster, and nodes dynamically being added and removed from the cluster.
 With TLS boostrapping: